theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 1. **Once a valid transaction is in the mempool, it will end up in the blockchain.**

 1. **Before a transaction becomes part of the blockchain it must be in the mempool.**

+1. **If I see a transaction in my mympool I can be sure it is in all nodes' mempool.**

+1. **If a transaction is not accepted in the mempool it cannot be accepted as valid in a block.**

 1. **Yeah, but once it is in a block, it will stay in the blockchain forever.**

 1. **Each transaction has exactly one receiver.**